ttc290/reddit-influencer/README.md

 ## Problem

 Reddit is one of the biggest social media platforms with a wide range of topics such as technology, fashion, politics.
-With 330M monthly active users, Reddit has the potential to influence the image of a company in the eyes of the public.
+With 430M monthly active users, Reddit has the potential to influence the image of a company in the eyes of the public.
 However, actively promoting for a brand or product on the platform is generally not received well within the community.
 I would like to identify the core members within each community and provide a way for company to grow its influence from the inside.

 ## Product

 For each brand and product, I want to identify the 10 most influential Reddit users based on the score of comments mentioning the brand and product.
 I believe the result would be useful for marketers (especially in small companies) as they can try to include these users into their marketing campaign.
-MVP is the list of users for each product with the highest score and the score graph of all users associated with the product during the chosen month.
+MVP is the list of top 10 users with the highest aggregated score for each product and a graph showing the distribution of score for the product during the chosen month.

 ## Pipeline